loiclabache/RogerLabache_2023_LanguAging/README.md

   point between the two average clusters curves.
 - `3_CCA_BrainCognitionAssociation.R`: `R` script to proceed with the Canonical Correlation Analysis to assess brain–behavior Associations.

+The `Data` folder contains output files generated from the *Generalized Additive Mixed Models* analysis.

 Note that the `R` scripts also contain the code **to reproduce the figures found in the manuscript**.
 The brain renderings in the paper